-Sometimes technology is like real magic — it provides us with real benefits that help our lives and the lives of others.
-And, sometimes technology is just an illusion – presented by a skilled magician— it can capture our attention, our amazement and wonder without providing any real solution or benefit.
+Sometimes technology is like real magic — it provides us with tangible benefits that help our lives and the lives of others.
+And, sometimes technology is just an illusion – presented by a skilled magician— it can capture our attention, our amazement, and wonder without providing any real solution or benefit.

-We are spellbound participants in a grand magic show, watching the illusion and believing that it is reality.
+We are spellbound participants in a grand magic show, watching the illusion and believing that it is real.
 We might even be the magicians, impressing our peers with tricks and illusions, and putting on a great show, without ever making the real problems disappear.
-Those real problems need to be solved for real, and not just made to disappear as part of an elaborate illusion.
+These problems need to be solved for real, and not just made to vanish in an elaborate illusion.

 These magic shows make their way into every aspect of daily life.
-Companies make decisions every day to purchase multi-million dollar software solutions – not because they makes the problems go away, but because they hide the problems so perfectly that the illusion is flawless.
+Companies make decisions every day to purchase multi-million dollar software solutions—not because they make the problems go away, but because they hide the issues entirely.

 Breaking the Spell

 If you find yourself caught in the spell, and hopelessly in love with the illusion, you might not enjoy the following quotes.
-They help remind us that advanced technology should not be about magic and illusion, but rather, it should be about the reality that can solve problems and make the world a better place.
+They help remind us that advanced technology should not be about magic and fantasy.
+Instead, it should be about the reality that can solve problems and make the world a better place.

 It is a medium of entertainment which permits millions of people to listen to the same joke at the same time, and yet remain lonesome. —T.S.
 Eliot

-Technological progress has merely provided us with more efficient means for going backwards. —Aldous Huxley
+Technological progress has merely provided us with more efficient means for going backward. —Aldous Huxley

 The real danger is not that computers will begin to think like men, but that men will begin to think like computers. —Sydney J. Harris